 We will indeed do this again soon in Mosul and Raqqa.
 And, again, too many lives will be lost needlessly because too many in Washington, D.C., believe that keeping heroes like Ryan Owens alive is not a national priority.
 Well, General Harry Kinnard would argue that it is.
 So should we.

-— Bob Scales is a retired general and former commandant of the Army War College.
+— Robert H. Scales is a retired general and former commandant of the Army War College.
 The Naval Institute Press recently published his book Scales on War.